Printable CogAT Test PDF Plus Everything Else You Need to Know about the CogAT

 If you have not started practicing with your child yet, begin by having him complete a few questions from the CogAT Practice Test PDF each day.
 Ask him to explain his reasoning so you can reinforce correct, logical thinking and correct misconceptions as needed.
 If he misses the question, discuss how to properly solve it and what he could do differently/better next time.

 Once your child is becoming more successful and confident with the question types, we recommend completing at least one full-length practice test.
 Time the test to more accurately mirror actual test-taking conditions.
-If your child has already started practicing for the CogAT, the CogAT practice test PDF we’ve provided can serve this purpose.
+If your child has already started practicing for the CogAT, the printable CogAT practice test PDF we’ve provided can serve this purpose.
 Eventually, your child will be prepared and confident enough to reach his fullest potential on the CogAT.

 What’s Next?